-28 Insert each of the 2 1 k Ω trimmer resistors (X 102) at their respective locations: R13 and R16.
+28 Insert each of the 2 1 $k\Omega$ trimmer resistors (X 102) at their respective locations: R13 and R16.
 Turn the circuit board over while holding the trimmer resistors in place, and carefully lay the board down on the work surface.
 Ensure that all 6 pins are still protruding through the circuit board.
 Solder one of the pins on each trimmer resistor while ensuring that their bodies remain flush with the circuit board and are aligned with the white outlines on the underside of the circuit board.
 Then solder the remaining 4 pins before moving to the next step.
 Once all leads have been soldered, cut the excess leads flush with the solder joint using your diagonal cutters.
 Important Tip: It is much easier to adjust the positioning of each trimmer resistor while only one of its pins has been soldered.
 Make sure each trimmer resistor is perpendicular to the circuit board as well as aligned with its white outline on the underside of the circuit board before soldering the remaining 2 pins.
 If need be, reheat the solder connection while manipulating the trimmer resistor in position with your other hand.
-29 Repeat step 28 for the 2 5 k Ω trimmer resistors (X 502) at their locations: R12 and R15.
-30 Repeat step 28 for the 2 20 k Ω trimmer resistors (X 203) at their locations: R11 and R14.
-31 Insert the 12VDC power jack at the location marked: J1 .
+29 Repeat step 28 for the 2 5 $k\Omega$ trimmer resistors (X 502) at their locations: R12 and R15.
+30 Repeat step 28 for the 2 20 kΩ trimmer resistors (X 203) at their locations: R11 and R14.
+31 Insert the 12VDC power jack at the location marked: J1.
 Turn the circuit board over while holding the power jack in place, and carefully lay the board down on the work surface.
 Ensure that all 3 "pins" are still protruding through the circuit board.
 Solder one of the pins while ensuring that the power jack remains flush with the circuit board, and the jack's body aligns with the white outline on the surface of the circuit board .
 If necessary, reheat the solder and adjust the position of the power jack.
 Then solder the remaining 2 pins before moving to the next step.
-32 Insert the 3.5mm stereo jack at its location: J2 .
+32 Insert the 3.5mm stereo jack at its location: J2.
 Turn the circuit board over while holding the stereo jack in place, and carefully lay the board down on the work surface.
 Ensure that all 5 pins are still protruding through the circuit board.
 Solder one of the pins while ensuring that the stereo jack remains flush with the circuit board, and the jack's body aligns with the white outline on the surface of the circuit board .
 If necessary, reheat the solder and adjust the position of the stereo jack.
 Then solder the remaining 4 pins before moving to the next step.
 33 Insert the USB-B socket into its location: USB1.
-Solder all 6 pins.
-No need to trim any of the pins as they are all short enough already.